-- Once you have the completed contract, submit it to the Psych Advising Office in 2812 Life Sciences.
+- Once you have the completed contract, submit it via email to email@example.com.
 The deadline to submit the contract to Psych Advising Office is Friday of Week 1.

 - Visit your College Counseling Unit if you need approval to take more than 5 P/NP units or are planning to exceed 19 units for the quarter.

 - Last step is to check your MyUCLA Study List on Thursday of Week 2 to make sure you are properly enrolled in a total of 4 P/NP units with the correct Professor.
 The deadline to make changes to your Study List without a late fee is Friday of Week 2.

 A typed paper of at least five pages and three references is required.
 The topic of the paper must be directly related to the project you are working on.
 A satisfactory paper demonstrates that you have researched the topic, organized and integrated the information, and linked the research activities to the topic.
 You must turn in a copy of the paper to your faculty sponsor by Friday of Finals Week.